-Angus King: Ignore intelligence 'at your peril'
+McConnell backs Senate investigation into hacking

 A series of leaks of emails and internal documents from the Democratic National Committee and Hillary Clinton's campaign chairman over the weeks and months leading up to the election jolted the race, vexing Democrats and resulting in the resignation of officials from the DNC including its former chairwoman.
 Republicans did not suffer the same release.

 The Russia involvement has been a point of contention, however.
-Despite overwhelming consensus between the private sector and intelligence community that Moscow was directing the attacks and involved in the leaks, President-elect Donald Trump has continually denied that Russia played a role, saying over the weekend he doesn't believe the conclusion.
+Despite overwhelming consensus between the private sector and intelligence community that Moscow was directing the attacks and involved in the leaks, Trump has continually denied that Russia played a role, saying over the weekend he doesn't believe the conclusion.

 The latest dust-up has come over a report from The Washington Post that the CIA has concluded Russia didn't just seek to sow discord in the election, but actually sought to get Trump elected, following an earlier report by CNN.